shivampundit/BookMyFlight/README.md

 - Model: Defines the Payment entity
 - Service: Implements payment logic and communicates with Booking Microservice
 - Kafka: Consumes notifications from the Booking Service
-- Integration: Connects with Eureka for service discovery(Incomplete)

 ## Why We Chose This Architecture
 - **Microservices Architecture:** We adopted a microservices architecture to achieve modularity, scalability, and maintainability. both microservices focus on a specific domain, making it easier to develop and deploy.